learn-co-students/careers-building-your-resume-v-000/README.md

 - We have two upcoming lessons that will address how to build the the two primary portions of your resume -- your technical and work experience.
 READ THESE LESSONS BEFORE STARTING TO FILL IN YOUR OWN DATA.

-- Once all of your data is filled in (and you’ve proofread it at least 3x), upload it to your Learn profile so that you -- and the Placements team, where applicable -- can share it.
+- Once all of your data is filled in (and you’ve proofread it at least 3x!), upload it to your Learn profile.
 The url will be learn.co/yourusername/resume.
 Directions for uploading your resume:

   - Download a PDF of the Google doc of your completed resume

   - On your Learn profile page, click "edit profile"